gustavocoding/oc-cluster-up/README.md

 Code is taken from ```master``` branch of [origin](github.com/openshift/origin), plus the [console](github.com/openshift/console) and the [operatore-lifecycle-manager](https://github.com/operator-framework/operator-lifecycle-manager).

-To launch (Linux), make sure SELinux is disabled and run:
+To launch in the foreground on Linux, make sure SELinux is disabled and run:

 ```
 docker run -it -p 9000:9000 -v /tmp/:/tmp/ -v /var/run/docker.sock:/var/run/docker.sock gustavonalle/oc-cluster-up
 ```

-You should see one master, two nodes, and the main container:
+Open another terminal, and you should see one master, two nodes, and the main container:

 ```
 $ docker ps